robertoparodo/date_operations/readme.md

 # Advanced Date Management Library

 ## Overview
-This library provides a set of powerful and easy-to-use methods for handling dates efficiently, using the Italian date format **dd-mm-yyyy**.
+This library provides a set of powerful and easy-to-use methods for handling dates efficiently, using the Italian date format dd-mm-yyyy.
+It operates within the limits of the modern **Gregorian calendar** and does not support dates before year 1 AD.
+Additionally, the library enforces a strict four-digit year format, meaning that any attempt to input a year with five or more digits will result in an exception.

 ## Features
 - Extract day, month, and year from a given date.